JosePizarro3/NERxiv/docs/tutorials/rag_extractor_tutorial.md

 ### Adding Structured Prompts to the `PROMPT_REGISTRY`

-With the `DFT` model defined in the previous section, we can know define the structured prompt we will use to extract structured metadata in JSON format and adapted to this model.
+With the `DFT` model defined in the previous section, we can now define the structured prompt we will use to extract structured metadata in JSON format and adapted to this model.
 In `prompt_registry.py`:

 ```python
 from nerxiv.prompts.prompts import (